About the Oregon Forest Practices Act (FPA)

 - Federal and state laws and label directions must be strictly followed.

-The Oregon Department of Agriculture, Pesticide Division (ODA) administers rules relating to applicator licensing, proper application, and pesticide labeling.
+The Oregon Department of Agriculture, Pesticides Program (ODA) administers rules relating to applicator licensing, proper application, and pesticide labeling.
 Contact ODA if you think pesticides have drifted or moved across property lines and have damaged human health or property.